inspirezuza/anime-review/README.md

 - **Comments and likes**: Users can comment on any anime and also can like other people comment.
 - **Dark Mode**: The application supports a dark mode feature for improved readability and reduced eye strain.

+## Data Source

+The anime data for this project is sourced from the [MyAnimeList Anime Dataset](https://www.kaggle.com/datasets/andreuvallhernndez/myanimelist) available on Kaggle.
+This dataset contains comprehensive information about various anime titles, including their titles, genres, ratings, popularity, and more.
+The data is used to populate the anime listing and enable users to explore and discover new anime titles within the application.

 ## Technologies Used

 - **Next.js**: Next.js is a React framework for building server-side rendered and statically generated web applications.